-- For problems with your student account, bring a print out to the BISI Office - For tuition remission problems (i.e. tuition remission has not shown up) contact the BISI office to find out if tuition remission has been applied yet.
+- For problems with your student account, email the BISI Office and include a copy of your most recent statement - For tuition remission problems (i.e. tuition remission has not shown up) contact the BISI office to find out if tuition remission has been applied yet.
 If it has, the BISI Office can help make sure it shows up.